ualibraries/ual-libapps/README.md

 This repository contains customizations for LibApps for the University of Arizona Libraries.
 The styles here are intended to match [UA Sites](https://uasites.arizona.edu/home).

+## People

+This repository is primarily intended for use by the members of Research & Learning, in particular Jennifer Church-Duran, Leslie Sult, and Nicole Hennig.

 ## Quickstart

 0. Ensure that the "Custom JS/CSS" section under "Look & Feel" in the LibApps Group or Application you're trying